Endevr-Team/Endevr/README.md

 We hope to incentivize public good projects through rewards and community engagement.

 - **The Project Creator** (Pioneer) creates an Endeavour, which contains a mission statement/summary, a description, a fundraising goal, and the creators.
-The NFT option is available, which allows rewards for top donors and random donors.
-These NFTs are generate completely randomly by AI.
-The raffle cost and rewards are also defined.
+The NFT option is available, allowing rewards for top donors and random donors.
+AI generates these NFTs entirely randomly, and the raffle cost and rewards are also defined.
 - **The Project Donor** (Contributor) views the Endeavours, reads the descriptions, and donates.
 The Contributor receives awards, which may include a Twitter post for donation and money.

 <img width="1635" alt="image" src="https://user-images.githubusercontent.com/65676392/170810908-ab876740-b3bb-4714-817a-29c9a27d3bbe.png">